ethereum/EIPs/EIPS/eip-web3-access.md

 ## Simple summary

-This proposal describes a new way for environments to expose the web3 API that requires user approval.
+This proposal describes a new way for DOM environments to expose the web3 API that requires user approval.

 ## Abstract

 MetaMask and most other tools that provide access to web3-enabled environments do so automatically and without user consent.
 This exposes users of such environments to fingerprinting attacks since untrusted websites can check for a `web3` object and reliably identify web3-enabled clients.

-This proposal outlines a new dapp initialization strategy in which websites request access to the web3 API instead of relying on its preexistence in a given environment.
+This proposal outlines a new protocol in which dapps request access to the web3 API instead of relying on its preexistence in a given DOM environment.

 ## Specification